 The Maine Public Utilities Commission welcomes the participation of the public in its proceedings.
 Individuals or groups may participate or share their views with the Commission in several ways.
-You may speak at Commission public witness hearings, write a letter to the Commission, or request information from staff on any issues of concern.
+You may speak at Commission public witness hearings, write a letter to the Commission, or request information from our staff on any issues of concern.
 A member of the public may become an official “party” (or participant) in a formal Commission case.
-Read on to understand how the Commission works and what the options are for your participation.
+Read on to understand how the Commission works and what the options are for your participation

 - Commission Cases

 The Commission conducts much of its official business through formal legal cases.
 The issues addressed in formal cases include rate adjustments, service adequacy, the prudence of proposed investments, and utility practices.
 Cases are divided by issue area: Electric, Gas and Gas Safety, Communications (Telephone), Consumer Assistance Division Appeals, Damage Prevention (Dig Safe), Water.
-You can review a list of current cases on the Commission’s Docket listed by title and docket number.

 - Staff Role in Commission Cases